Life Insurance After Retirement: What Canadians Need to Know

 How much does life insurance cost in retirement?

 Life insurance costs for retirees start at an average of $36/month for a fully underwritten, 10-year term life insurance policy with $50,000 in coverage for a 50-year-old, non-smoking woman.
-Choosing a permanent policy with the same amount of coverage and for the same customer raises the starting price to $103/month.
+Choosing a permanent policy with the same amount of coverage for the same customer raises the starting price to $103/month.

 Longer term lengths and higher coverage amounts result in higher premiums.
 Your choice of life insurance company matters too.
 The table below compares the industry average life insurance quotes for non-smokers to those from PolicyMe: